p4lang/gsoc/2025/ideas_list.md

   - Preferred: CMake, Bazel, [P4C](https://github.com/p4lang/p4c)
 - Discussion thread: TBD

-**Alternative qualification task**
-In p4-constraints, we use a type-checking function, [InferAndCheckTypes](https://github.com/p4lang/p4-constraints/blob/bbab7db20b0ec5517b14ee6775f5e71d44d48d38/p4_constraints/backend/type_checker.h#L40C1-L42C50), that infers and checks the type of an `Expression` for a given `TableInfo` or `ActionSet`.
-This allows expressions to be properly typed and have certain types.

-Currently, the type-checking function explicitly fails when called on an already type-checked expression.
-Ideally, this behavior should be idempotent, it should cause no changes to an already type-checked expression, but also not returning an error either.

 **Project description**

 [p4-constraints](https://github.com/p4lang/p4-constraints) is a useful extension of the P4 programming language that is currently architected as a standalone library separate from the P4 compiler, P4C.